Bandwidth/service-maker/doc/API.md

 #### Returns

 * `201` Created: Returns a description of the created instance resource according to the schema [above](#instance).
-The reply body will contain a `Location` header which points to the canonical location of the Instance resource.
+	* The reply body will contain a `Location` header which points to the canonical location of the Instance resource.
+	* The reply body will contain a `PrivateKeyLocation` header which points to the location of the `Private Key` if a new key is created or the default key is used.

 * `400` Bad Request: Returned if the instance configuration parameters are invalid (for instance, if the specified instance type does not exist).